LaboratorioBioinformatica/vHULK/README.md

 $ /full/path/to/vHULK.py -h
 ```

-Here, it is assumed that you included it in your `$PATH`.
+Here, it is assumed tha it is available in your `$PATH`.

-To list all options available with vHULK
+To list all options available run
 ```
 (vHULK)$ vHULK.py -h
 usage: vHULK.py [-h] -i INPUT_DIR -o OUTPUT_DIR [-t THREADS] [-m MODELS_DIR]